Dasharo/docs/docs/osf-trivia-list/dasharo.md

 There are other versions of the same questions:

-* Dasharo supports mainboard X and I have mainboard Y (or X').
+* Dasharo supports mainboard X; I have mainboard Y (or X').
 Can you teach me how to port Dasharo to my mainboard?
 * Can you help me port Dasharo to my mainboard?

-**TL;DR: No, we can't.**
+**TL;DR: No, we can't.
+In Dasharo, we support only carefully selected targets.**

-The answer to that question requires understanding of many aspects of open-source firmware business, which we learned over the years.
-Key point is that we can't help to port arbitrary targets.
-Hardware have to be carefully selected to bring most benefits to open-source firmware community and improve sustainability of the ecosystem.
-Random hardware porting lead to unmaintainable stack of platforms which no one adapts in scale, what does not lead to market change.
+The answer to that question requires understanding many aspects of the open-source firmware business we learned over the years.
+The critical point is that we can't help to port arbitrary targets.
+Hardware has to be carefully selected to bring the most benefits to the open-source firmware community and improve the sustainability of the ecosystem.
+Random hardware porting lead to an unmaintainable stack of platforms that no one adapts in scale, which does not lead to market change in the correct direction.
+Lack of commercial adoption is part of coreboot problems as a project, and we would like to avoid this mistake.

-Dasharo Team tries to select platforms with long term availability potential.
+We have strict criteria based on various aspects explained in Dasharo Community Support section.

-Because we are fully responsible for hardware that we enable in open-source firmware ecosystem our releases have to pass Dasharo Certification criteria.
+Dasharo Team tries to select platforms with long-term availability potential.

-Whole effort is relatively expensive and in most cases not feasible for enabling one platform.
-That's why in most cases our customers are OEM/ODM, angel investors, or communities which want to enable reasonable quantities of hardware (>200pcs).
+Because we are fully responsible for hardware that we enable in open-source firmware ecosystem, our releases have to pass the Dasharo Certification criteria.
+The whole effort is relatively expensive and, in most cases, not feasible for enabling one platform.
+That's why in most cases, our customers are OEM/ODM, angel investors, or communities that need reasonable quantities of hardware (>200pcs).

-If the board comes with variants with very small differences that are supported in open-source firmware stack, and one of the variants is already supported by Dasharo, there is a chance to enable Dasharo builds for that variant.
-However, the community member which requested support for such platform should also offer their help in validation of the firmware.
-We still haven't written down policies and requirements for enabling close variants of the board.
+If the board comes with variants with minimal differences required for support in an open-source firmware stack, and one of the variants is part of the Dasharo Support Package, Dasharo Enterprise Package, or Dasharo Community Support, there is a chance to put that hardware on the relevant roadmap.
+In such a case, don't hesitate to contact us; we will see what we can do.
+However, the community member who requested support for the platform should also offer their help in validating the firmware and maintenance.
+That kind of request will be more than welcome from active community members.
+New members should consider [ways to help us](../../ways-you-can-help-us/) to gain a reputation that can lead to influencing Dasharo Community Supported roadmap.